-As will be discussed, there is a different burden of proof in criminal court to obtain a conviction than for civil court to obtain a conviction, judgment, or jury award.
-This proving plaintiff's burden means achieving the relevant “standard of proof.”
+As will be discussed, there is a different burden of proof in criminal court to obtain a conviction than for civil court to obtain a judgment or jury award.
+Moreover, proving the plaintiff's burden means arguing the relevant “standard of proof.”
 Civil court has a lessened burden than in a more stringent criminal case.